No. 311 (Czechoslovak) Squadron RAF: Coastal Command

-Throughout July and August the squadron's Wellingtons remained in Bomber Command's Temperate Land Scheme camouflage: dark green and dark earth above, and black below.
-This was unsuitable for maritime patrols, but not until September 1942 were the aircraft repainted in Coastal Command's Temperate Sea Scheme: dark slate grey and extra dark sea grey above, and white below.
+Throughout July and August the squadron's Wellingtons remained in night bomber Temperate Land Scheme camouflage, dark green and dark earth above and black below.
+This was unsuitable for maritime patrols, but not until September 1942 were the aircraft repainted in Coastal Command's Temperate Sea Scheme, dark slate grey and extra dark sea grey above, and white below.

 In April 1943 the squadron was partly re-equipped with five Wellington Mark X aircraft.
-This could carry two torpedoes or 1814 kg of bombs, but it was primarily a Bomber Command variant, not designed for maritime patrol work.
-Air Vice-Marshal Karel Janoušek, Inspector-General of the Czechoslovak Air Force, eventually convinced the UK Air Ministry to re-equip the squadron with Consolidated Liberator heavy bombers, as these had radar and a longer range, both of which made them more suitable for maritime patrols.
-Retraining flights began on 25 May and continued until August.
+This could carry two torpedoes or 1814 kg of bombs but it was primarily a Bomber Command variant, not designed for maritime patrol work.
+Air Vice-Marshal Karel Janoušek, Inspector-General of the Czechoslovak Air Force, eventually convinced the British Air Ministry to re-equip the squadron with B-24 Liberator 4-engined heavy bombers, as these had radar and a longer range, both of which made them more suitable for maritime patrols.
+Conversion training began on 25 May and continued until August.
 On 26 May 1943 the squadron moved to RAF Beaulieu in Hampshire.
 On 4 August it celebrated its third anniversary.
 Guests again included President Beneš and Foreign Minister Masaryk.
 They included also General Sergej Ingr, who had succeeded General Hasal-Nižborský as Defence Minister, and the head of Coastal Command, Air Marshal John Slessor.